 Wake up ladies, we know that we can open accounts and close them just as fast.
 We are the consumer after all and it is our accounts.
 SURE SWEET LADY!
 Don’t play me nice lady who was just giving me a “hug” as if we were friends when I was helping your job by opening up accounts.
 LOL.

 When I mentioned closing my accounts, she quickly turned her attitude around, she said ok well since you are “aware” of the offer then I will put in the request and I will work hard for you.
 Stay woke people!
 Only after I “knew” about a promotion then she was able to try to get it for me.
 Therefore, if I don’t “know” about something then I will not get it.
 Remember banks do not want to give you money but don’t be afraid to ask for something that you should get as a customer.
-I will keep you posted if the “sweet woman banker” tries get me the $100 bonus offer like she promised.
+I will keep you posted if the “sweet woman banker” got me the $100 bonus offer like she said.
+Update!
+I ended up getting $150!
+Read here!

 It goes to show that in this world, no matter how we fight it.
 No matter how we say that the inside counts, the world runs on money and dollars.
 If our wallet is small and our credit is small, then the bank will not respect us as well.
 It’s just truth.
 We should strive to be good keepers of our money and good stuarts of our credit.
 We need to understand that the world runs on money and credit.